Coda (music): In music notation

 In music notation, the coda symbol, which resembles a set of crosshairs, is used as a navigation marker, similar to the dal segno sign.
 It is used where the exit from a repeated section is within that section rather than at the end.
 The instruction "To Coda" indicates that, upon reaching that point during the final repetition, the performer is to jump immediately to the separate section headed with the coda symbol.
+The instruction "D. C. al Coda" tells you to go back to the start until you hit the coda, then jump to the section with the symbol.
+"D. S. al Coda" tells you to go back to the segno, and play from there until the coda and eventually to the section with the coda.
 The symbol can be used to provide a special ending for the final verse of a song.